 So how do you avoid procrastination?

-In my opinion, three of the most effective ways to avoid or overcome procrastination are to: 1) hire a very diligent attorney who stays on top of you and your case, 2) enlist the support of an experienced divorce attorney and group of supportive women, like those in my soul centered divorce coaching circles, who will encourage and hold you accountable throughout your divorce, and 3) take to heart, the fact that procrastinating can cost you dearly in divorce and leave you filled with regret for rest of your life (yes, it can be that bad).
+Three of the most effective ways to avoid or overcome procrastination are to: 1) hire a very diligent attorney who stays on top of you and your case, 2) enlist the support of a group of supportive people, who will encourage and hold you accountable during your divorce, and 3) develop and follow a plan designed to avoid your worst fears and achieve your desired outcomes.

 One of my great mentors, a top family law trial attorney in San Francisco used to say: “Divorce is not a fine wine.
 It does not get better with age.”
 For the most part, he was correct so, avoid procrastination and take consistent action to promptly finalize your divorce.

 Failing to respond to your lawyer, legal documents and/or your spouse can complicate things or cause irreparable damage.
 Why?

 Because getting divorced is a legal process that is governed by state laws and local rules.
 These state laws and local rules require, among other things, the submission of specific legal documents and adherence to applicable deadlines.
 When a person fails to comply, the consequences often are very undesirable – take Myrna’s* case for example.

 Myrna’s husband filed legal papers asking a judge to terminate his spousal support obligation to Myrna just three short years after their 22-year marriage ended.
 Myrna thought Bill’s* request was ridiculous so she ignored it.
 A few months later, Bill stopped paying spousal support.
 A panicked Myrna then learned that a judge had terminated her spousal support.
 Myrna was devastated, took immediate action, and hired an attorney.
 It cost her thousands, but fortunately, her lawyer was able to convince a judge to reinstate her spousal support.